Clozapine

-Common adverse effects include drowsiness, constipation, hypersalivation (increased saliva production), tachycardia, low blood pressure, blurred vision, weight gain, and dizziness.
-Clozapine is not normally associated with tardive dyskinesia (TD) and is recommended as the drug of choice when this is present, although some case reports describe clozapine-induced TD.
-Other serious risks include seizures, myocarditis (inflammation of the heart), hyperglycemia (high blood glucose levels), and constipation.
-The use of this drug can rarely result in clozapine-induced gastric hypomotility syndrome which may lead to bowel obstruction and death, and in older people with psychosis, as a result of dementia it may lead to an increased risk of death.
-The mechanism of action is not entirely clear in the current medical literature.
+Clozapine is recommended by multiple international treatment guidelines, after resistance to two other antipsychotic medications, and is the only treatment likely to result in improvement if two (or one) other antipsychotic has not had a satisfactory effect.
+Long term follow-up studies from Finland show significant improvements in terms of overall mortality including from suicide and all causes.
 Clozapine is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
+Common adverse effects include drowsiness, constipation, hypersalivation (increased saliva production), tachycardia, low blood pressure, blurred vision, significant weight gain, and dizziness.
+Clozapine is not normally associated with tardive dyskinesia and is recommended as the drug of choice when this is present, although some case reports describe clozapine-induced tardive dyskinesia.
+Serious adverse effects include agranulocytosis, seizures, myocarditis (inflammation of the heart), and hyperglycemia (high blood glucose levels).
+The use of clozapine may result rarely in clozapine-induced, gastric hypomotility syndrome, which may lead to bowel obstruction and death.
+The mechanism of action is not clear.